laloohflorescruz/LibraryApi/README.md

-## Library Management System
+## LibraryAPI

-This is a Library Management System project built using  Entity Framework Core version 7, SQLite and Bootstrap.
-The system is designed to manage books, authors, library branch and customers.
+This is a Library Management API's System project built using Entity Framework Core version 7, SQLite and Swagger.
+The API is designed to manage books, authors, library branch and customers.

 This is a project for university.